Germinating the seeds

 After 6 weeks, close the container, label it, and put it in the refrigerator.
 Ensure that the seeds do not freeze (inside the door is usually the warmest place).

-Water the soil until evenly moist, and place in a bright spot that is about 65-74 degrees F (18-23°C).
+Water the soil until evenly moist, and place in a bright spot that is about 65-74 degrees F (18-23°C), with good air circulation.
 A little cooler at night is ok.
 Avoid letting them get warmer than 77 degrees F (25°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

 The germination time can vary.
 Some seeds may sprout immediately after removing them from the refrigerator, while some may take 2 or 3 months, and few might take longer.
 Usually by 3 months, at least 75% will sprout.
 If any don't sprout after 5 months, try putting them in the refrigerator again for 2 months, checking up on them every 2-3 weeks to see if any have sprouted.

 Once they sprout, give them bright, filtered light.
 Shade them from strong sun.
+Give them good air circulation to prevent rot.
 When they are 1 week old, give a light dose (1/8th strength) of liquid fertilizer.
 Hydroponic fertilizer is perfect for young seedlings, since it is easily absorbed and complete.
 A month later, you may switch to a granular, general-purpose fertilizer, and repeat 3 months later.

 When your seedlings are as tall as their pot, replant them gently into larger pots.
 Water the soil first, to keep the soil ball from breaking apart, which can damage the roots.
 A tall pot is best to allow a deep root system.